kubevirt/kubevirtci/cluster-up/cluster/kind-k8s-1.17.0-ipv6/README.md

-# K8S 1.14.2 in a Kind cluster
+# K8S 1.17.0 in a Kind cluster, with IPv6 only

-Provides a pre-deployed k8s cluster with version 1.17.0 that runs using [kind](https://github.com/kubernetes-sigs/kind) The cluster is completely ephemeral and is recreated on every cluster restart.
+Provides a pre-deployed k8s cluster with version 1.17.0 that runs using [kind](https://github.com/kubernetes-sigs/kind).
+The cluster is completely ephemeral and is recreated on every cluster restart.
 The KubeVirt containers are built on the local machine and are then pushed to a registry which is exposed at `localhost:5000`.